 Highly performing students who over the five-year programme consistently achieve excellent assessment scores will be awarded a BMBS degree with distinction.
 Distinctions are also available for individual phases of the programme.
-Further details regarding the criteria for award of distinction are available in the Undergraduate Handbook available on Blackboard
+Further details regarding the criteria for award of distinction are available in the Undergraduate Handbook available on blackboard.

-Students will be eligible for an interim exit award if they complete part of the programme but not all of it, as indicated below.
+Students will be eligible for an interim exit award if they complete part of the programme but not all of it.